elgganor/elgganor/README.md

 📚Currently, I'm practicing my Laravel and Vue.js skills and I am learning PHPUnit and TDD.

 ## What I am currently working on
-I am working on a web application that allow users to manage their books.
-Each user can add a book to his wishlist, mark a book as read, etc. This application is built with Laravel and Vue.js
+I am working on a web application that allows users to manage their money.
+The user add income and outcome and his fixed outcome (such as subscriptions) and the user know how much money he has.
+This application is built with Laravel and Vue.js.

 ## My Skills